stefanjwojcik/ErcotMagic/README.md

 A Julia package for accessing Ercot Data from their official API.
 See the docs [here](docspage.com).

 Make sure all Ercot User and Password are stored in the environment variables `ERCOT_USER` and `ERCOT_PASSWORD` respectively.
 You will also need `ERCOT_KEY` which is the API key.
+You can get an API key by signing up [here](https://developer.ercot.com/applications/pubapi/user-guide/registration-and-authentication/).

 ## TODO
+- [X] Add API Key to the environment variables
+- [X] Generate constants as URLS for the API
+- [X] Data Loading Functions
+    - [X] Actual Load
+    - [X] Actual Generation
+    - [X] Forecast Load
+    - [X] Forecast Generation
+    - [X] Wind Generation
+    - [X] Solar Generation
+    - [X] Total Generation
+    - [X] Be able to fill in long stretches of time with batched calls to the API
-- [ ] Data Loading Functions should include actual and predicted load/gen across solar, wind, and total
+- [X] SCED Data Loading Functions
-- [ ] Prediction Frame function:
-    - [ ] Generates a complete training frame for the model should take in a date and return the prediction frame for that date
+    - [X] Update long-term data
+    - [X] Get minimum volumetric energy offer price
+    - [X] Get DA Energy offers
 - [ ] Add tests
+- [ ] Add CI/CD
+- [ ] Add Documentation
+- [ ] Add examples